Motorways in the Republic of Ireland: Other motorways

-On 18 July 2019, the M11 Enniscorthy bypass was opened.
-A scheme to widen the M7 from two to three lanes in each direction from the beginning of the Naas bypass, at junction 9, to the M7/M9 merge near Newbridge, junction 11, was completed in November 2019.
+In July 2019, the M11 Enniscorthy bypass was opened.
+In November 2019, a scheme was completed to widen the M7 from two to three lanes in each direction from the beginning of the Naas bypass, at junction 9, to the M7/M9 merge near Newbridge, junction 11.

 A motorway project, the Dublin Outer Orbital Route, may be progressed in the future.
 It is possible that a motorway will be built to the north of Cork City to link the existing N22, N20 and M8 routes: this route, if built, will most likely be designated as the N40.
-Other potential motorways include a possible extension of the M4 from Mullingar to Longford and the Galway City Outer Bypass which may be built as an extension to the M6.
+Other potential motorways include a possible extension of the M4 from Mullingar to Longford.
+The Galway City Outer Bypass which may be built as an extension to the M6.

 The Cork to Ringaskiddy road improvement scheme, originally envisaged as dual-carriageway, will now proceed as a motorway scheme.

 The planned Adare – Rathkeale dual carriageway, being progressed as part of the Limerick to Foynes improvement scheme, may proceed as a motorway scheme.

 Motorway service areas

 This is a list of motorway service stations operating in Ireland.

 TII is building a series of service areas across the motorway network to provide for safe rest areas.
-The first of these opened on 15 September 2010 on the M1 at Lusk.
+The first of these opened in September 2010 on the M1 at Lusk.

 Tranche 4 Motorway Services were announced in 2016 and are proposed for the following locations: